-Recently one of our customers in Australia came to us to solve a problem that they were facing in the support department.
-They receive a lot of support requests daily.
+Recently one of our customers in Australia came to us to solve a problem yet they were facing in the support department.
+They still receive a lot of support requests daily.
 The solutions for most of these requests are already available in the user manuals, support site, and other materials to which the customers have access.
-Since many of these requests are easy to fix it’s a struggle to invoice the customers properly.
+Since many of these requests are easy to fix, it’s a struggle to invoice the customers properly.
 Also, a lot of support staff is needed to meet the demand.
 Our client wanted us to come up with a solution to this problem.

 We looked at the following parameters to suggest a solution.